Star Wars spy thriller Andor explores galaxy's murky underworld

-LOS ANGELES (AFP) - Following a glut of flashy, lightsaber-whirring Star Wars television series, spy thriller Andor aims to stand apart with its grounded and morally ambiguous origin story of the galaxy's brave rebels, said star Diego Luna.
+LOS ANGELES • Following a glut of flashy, lightsaber-whirring Star Wars television series, spy thriller Andor aims to stand apart with its grounded and morally ambiguous origin story of the galaxy's brave rebels, said star Diego Luna.

-The new series, out next month, is the latest in a cluster of Star Wars shows intended to hyperboost Disney+, after the streaming platform's hit launch show The Mandalorian and Ewan McGregor's recent Obi-Wan Kenobi.
+The new series, out next month, is the latest in a cluster of Star Wars shows intended to hyperboost Disney+ after the streaming platform's hit launch show The Mandalorian (2019 to present) and actor Ewan McGregor's recent Obi-Wan Kenobi (2022).

-Andor is itself a prequel to fan-favourite spin-off movie Rogue One, delving into the murky past of that film's hero Cassian Andor (Luna), and the fledgling Rebellion that was eventually joined by the likes of Luke Skywalker and Princess Leia.
+Andor is itself a prequel to fan-favourite spin-off movie Rogue One (2016), delving into the murky past of that film's hero Cassian Andor (Luna), and the fledgling Rebellion that was eventually joined by the likes of Luke Skywalker and Princess Leia.

 It finds Cassian on a decayed industrial planet where inhabitants scrape by through salvage and repair work, and discontent with the fascist Empire is brewing.